AcumenNations/Best_Seller_Story_Teller/master_story.md

 "Atlantis is real, and it's awakening."
 The professor's jaw dropped.
 Dr.
 Vassilis crossed her arms.
 "Atlantis is a myth."
 "A myth with a Bridge that's currently connecting to the surface," Lysandra retorted.
-"And there are forces trying to seize it—forces that could destabilize the entire Mediterranean if we don't act."
+"And there are forces trying to seize it forces that could destabilize the entire Mediterranean if we don't act."
 Dr. Vassilis's skepticism softened slightly.
 "And you expect me to believe this because...?"
 Lysandra raised the Memory Harp.
 "Because I can show you."
 She plucked a string, and a holographic image projected between them: the